What is Digital Lending and How Can Community Banks, Credit Unions Benefit?

 Many people know of non-bank digital lenders like Rocket Mortgage and Kabbage that market directly to consumers and businesses, but digital lending also encompasses activities of traditional financial institutions.
 Digital lending can start as basic as an online loan application offered by a bank or credit union on its website.
-It can also be as comprehensive as an entirely automated platform that includes a full suite of software, such as an online loan application, document capture, electronic signatures, credit analysis, loan pricing, loan decisioning, and loan administration.
+It can also be as comprehensive as an entirely automated loan origination system that includes a full suite of software, such as an online loan application, document capture, electronic signatures, credit analysis, loan pricing, loan decisioning, and loan administration.

 Digital lending offers financial institutions a lot of opportunity “to improve productivity, close more loans and increase revenue per loan with cheaper, faster and automated services,” said the American Bankers Association, in its recent report, “The State of Digital Lending.”